 New York: McGraw-Hill Book Company, 1970.
 First American Edition.
+Hardcover.
 Lengthy interview with Eldridge Cleaver, held while the author was in self-imposed exile in Algiers.
 A particularly candid interview with Lee Lockwood, a photographer and journalist who befriended Cleaver in 1969 while the two were in Cuba.
 First Printing.
 Octavo (20.75cm); black cloth, with titling and rule stamped in silver on spine and front cover; dustjacket; 131, pp. Spine slightly askew, else Near Fine in a lightly shelfworn, Near Fine dustjacket.
 (Inventory #: 29355)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.